Holiday Shopping Guide: Where to Shop Local in the Springs

 When and Where To Do Your Holiday Shopping in Old Colorado City

-Old Colorado City takes on a snow-globe look in time for holiday shopping.
-Photo courtesy Shop Old Colorado City.
+Dickens carolers spread cheer in Old Colorado City during holiday festivities.
+Photo courtesy of Shop Old Colorado City.

 Christmas Stroll